 For example, we are currently evaluating ATYR1923 in a Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis.
 While estimates of pulmonary sarcoidosis prevalence vary, we estimate that pulmonary sarcoidosis affects an estimated 200,000 patients in the United States.
 Of that population, however, we estimate that approximately 30% experience progressive disease such that our targeted population is significantly smaller.
 The eligibility criteria for our clinical trials may further limit the pool of available participants in our trials.
 In particular, for our ATYR1923 Phase 1b/2a clinical trial, patients must, among other criteria: (i) have a biopsy-proven diagnosis of pulmonary sarcoidosis for a defined period of time; (ii) have symptomatic or active disease based on pulmonary function test, dyspnea evaluation and FDG-PET scan; and (iii) be on a stable dose of steroids at a certain dosage.
 We may be unable to identify and enroll a sufficient number of patients with the disease in question and who meet the eligibility criteria for, and are willing to participate in, the clinical trials.
 Once enrolled, patients may decide or be required to discontinue from the clinical trial due to inconvenience, burden of trial requirements, adverse events associated with ATYR1923, limitations required by trial protocols or other reasons.
-In addition, the COVID-19 pandemic has impacted patient enrollment in our ATYR1923 Phase 1b/2a clinical trial.
+In addition, the COVID-19 pandemic has impacted patient enrollment in our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis.
 According to the Centers for Disease Control and Prevention, people who have serious chronic medical conditions, including lung disease, are at higher risk of getting very sick from COVID-19.
 As a result, current or potential patients in our ongoing Phase 1b/2a clinical trial may choose to not enroll, not participate in follow-up clinical visits or drop out of the trial as a precaution against contracting COVID-19.
 Further, some patients may not be able or willing to comply with clinical trial protocols if quarantines impede patient movement or interrupts healthcare services.
-While the trial continues to progress, many clinical trial sites in our ongoing Phase 1b/2a clinical trial have temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients and some patients have discontinued from the trial.
-Clinical trial sites are implementing procedures to allow them to safely re-engage during the second quarter of 2020; however, we are unable to predict with confidence when such sites will begin dosing and/or enrolling patients.
+Earlier this year, many clinical trial sites in our Phase 1b/2a clinical trial temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients and some patients discontinued from the trial.
+The majority of our clinical trial sites have implemented procedures to allow them to safely re-engage in enrollment and trial activities.
 If patient enrollment or continued dosing of enrolled patients is delayed for an extended period of time, our Phase 1b/2a clinical trial could be further delayed or otherwise adversely affected.

-In addition, we recently announced a Phase 2 clinical trial in 30 COVID-19 patients with severe respiratory complications and we are in the process of establishing clinical trial sites for this trial.
+In addition, we recently began enrolling patients in our Phase 2 clinical trial in COVID-19 patients with severe respiratory complications and we are in the process of establishing additional clinical trial sites for this trial.
 Potential trial sites may be overwhelmed by the COVID-19 pandemic and may be unable to participate in this clinical trial due to such constraints.
 Due to the enrollment criteria that patients have severe respiratory complications, we may be unable to identify and enroll a sufficient number of patients with confirmed COVID-19 who are willing to participate in the clinical trial.
 Further, once enrolled, patients may decide or be required to discontinue participation in the clinical trial due to inconvenience, burden of trial requirements, adverse events associated with ATYR1923, limitations required by trial protocols or other reasons.
 Moreover, once enrolled, patients may die from COVID-19 while the clinical trial is ongoing.
 In addition, there are a number of biopharmaceutical companies recruiting clinical trial patients from this patient population, which may delay or make it more difficult to fully enroll this clinical trial.